 According to the directions from our board, available rooms are primarily offered to:

 – Bachelor and master students paying a tuition fee to KI (master students from a non-EU country).
 KI Housing receives a list from the admission office with the names of all students who have paid the tuition fee.
 Accommodation offers from KI Housing will not be sent before KI has received your tuition fee payment.

 – Undergraduate exchange students who are studying at one of our partner universities and have exchange agreements with KI.
 These students are nominated by their home university for an exchange period at KI.
 To count as an exchange student, you should have received an invitation/acceptance letter from one of the international student coordinators (at KI).
 See an example of this letter here.

-– Students/researchers coming from a prioritized university or within a prioritized exchange program.
+– Students/guest researchers coming from a prioritized university or within a prioritized exchange program.
 KI Housing receives a list from KI with the names of all prioritized universities and programs.

 When all prioritized students have been offered housing, the remaining rooms will be offered on a “first come, first served” basis.
 The applicant who has applied first for the specific allocation period will be offered a room first.